Alexanders101/SPANet/docs/TTBar.md

 Included in the repository are all files necessary to quickly test SPANets on `ttbar` events.
-This repository only contains a tiny example dataset for a sanity check, but you may acquire a larger training and testing data set here: [TODO Upload Data].
+This repository only contains a tiny example dataset for a sanity check, but you may acquire a larger training and testing data set here: http://mlphysics.ics.uci.edu/data/2021_ttbar/.
 Place the training and testing file into `data/ttbar` for the examples to work correctly.

 If you are using the docker container, then you can first alias `python`